 Embryotoxicity was observed in animal studies.

-Tacrolimus subcutaneously administered to male rats at a doses of 2 or 3 mg/kg/day (1.6 to 6.4 times the clinical dose range based on body surface area) resulted in a dose-related decrease in sperm count.
+Tacrolimus subcutaneously administered to male rats at a dose of 2 or 3 mg/kg/day (1.6 to 6.4 times the clinical dose range based on body surface area) resulted i decrease in sperm count.